 I heard rumors that Walter was a so-called ‘Black-Birder,’ a dealer and smuggler of stolen slaves.
 I’ve heard my father tell of how the native Africans hated his uncle, how they had threatened to get him, how he had a huge bodyguard who slept across his door each night, tasted every bit of food he ate, etc., but in spite of this, he did die of a mysterious poisoning.

-All I knew was that the stories of The Captain swept my young imagination away to distant oceans and fierce pirates and warships and the mysterious East, and ruined my young spirit for the prosaic work-a-day world.
-I wanted to put to sea, to explore the far distant lands where The Captain had gone trading, and buckle some serious swashes like The Captain had done.
+All I knew was that the stories of The Captain swept my young imagination away to distant oceans and fierce pirates and warships and the mysterious East, and ruined my young spirit for the prosaic work-a-day world of cattle ranching.
+I wanted to put to sea, to explore the far distant lands where The Captain had gone trading, and buckle some serious swashes as The Captain had done.

 The stories flowed from my Grandmother.
 But she wouldn’t stand to be called “Grandmother”, she said there was absolutely nothing grand about old people—they were just old, not grand.
 She told us to call her “My-mummie”, I don’t know why.
 She was born and raised on Lake Arthur, Louisiana, where The Captain built and kept his boats.
 Her name was Christina Dorothea Dyer.
 She was a tall, awe-inspiring woman for children and adults alike.
 She had been everywhere and done everything.